vinaya-class/vinaya-class.github.io/src/13-money.md

 Credit cards are not a currency, but are not allowable to use (see NP 20).

+_Inheritance:_ The executor holds the money before distributing it to the beneficiaries.
+The bhikkhu may advise the executor to put the money into a certain Trust.

+A bhikkhu may own property, land, houses, etc. but not the money to manage it.

+A Trust may be setup to hold only property, but not money.

+_Store credit:_ a lay person may leave money at a store, and arrange that they serve a bhikkhu using that credit when he asks (Amazon voucher, restaurant, pastry shop).

+### Non-offences

 There is no offence for a bhikkhu, in the monastery, to pick up gold or money and put it away for safe keeping.